 Yes, to put it briefly.
 Coffee and milk are the basics of a caffe misto, but you may sweeten it with flavored syrups like pumpkin spice, vanilla, or hazelnut.
 A spoonful of whipped cream on top of your espresso misto might also give it a richer texture.

 A latte may be made in the same way, except you’ll need a steam wand to properly froth the milk at home.
 Experiment with different flavorings to find your ideal cup of coffee.

 Is there sugar in Caffe Misto?

-Is white coffee the same as cafe au lait?
+Is Caffe Misto the same as cafe au lait?